Two Reasons to Swarm

 - Leave the hive and temporarily move to an interim location.
 In what is one of nature’s more dramatic events, tens of thousands of bees will stream out of the hive together.
 They will choose a nearby location as an interim place to rest, keeping in mind that the queen isn’t a great flyer at this point.
 This initial stop might well be within a stones throw of the original hive.

 - Scout the nearby area for permanent locations.
-With the swarm clustering around the queen at the interim location, scout bees will then start checking the area for suitable final locations.
+With the swarm clustering around the queen at the interim location, scout bees will start checking the area for suitable final locations.
 At this point some magic happens, including a remarkable form of debate and voting among the scout bees.
 This is described in glorious detail in the beautiful and iconic book Bee Democracy by Thomas D Seeley.

 - Move to the final location.
 With that decision made, democratically, the swarm will fly off to the chosen location and begin its life in their new home.

 The group of bees swarming is called the prime swarm.
 Back at the original hive, the first queen will soon emerge from her queen cup.
 She will hunt down her as-yet-unborn sister queens and kill them while they remain in their queen cups.
-She will be helped by some worker bees who help clear the wax capping, so she has access for the killing.
+She will be helped by worker bees who help clear the wax capping, so she has access for the killing.
 Once she has completed that process, she now becomes the queen of the initial hive.

 At this point, there is another direction the colony can take.
 The new virgin queen and workers may ALSO swarm, again with a significant number of bees from the colony, though smaller than the original swarm.
 This secondary event is called an after swarm.
 In rare cases, the process may occur again and again – multiple after swarms – until the hive is depleted.